 Comprehending his new anguish, Kaede tilted his head forward and pushed the protruding tip of the container past his lips, forcing the water into his mouth.

 He seized up at first, moving his hand from his face to shove the container away.
-Kaede caught and forced his hand back down, and was alarmed at how weak he was that he could not fight her hold.
+Kaede caught and forced his hand back down, alarmed at how weak he was that he could not fight her hold.

 He stopped struggling after a few moments and drank long gulps.
 Kaede pulled the bottle away and carefully wiped more sweat from his face and chest.
 After some hesitation, she cautiously thread her fingers through his bangs.

 Inuyasha let out a low moan, turning his face away from her into the ground again.
-He did not move face enough for her to miss the wet streak of tears on his cheeks.
+He did not move fast enough for her to miss the wet streak of tears on his cheeks.